-The variable remuneration components of Exe- Supervisory Board ration regulated by Article 13 of the Articles of Association and determined by the Annual General Remuneration for members of the Supervisory Board amounted to €112 thousand in fiscal Meeting.
-In accordance with the resolution passed at the Annual General Meeting on May year 2017 (previous year: €100 thousand).
-23, 2014, Supervisory Board remuneration Supervisory Board members do not receive any was revised.
-After the fiscal year has ended, performance-related remuneration and do not members of the Supervisory Board receive reparticipate in the company's share option plan. muneration of €20 thousand for each full year of membership of the Supervisory Board.
-This Other related parties increases to €50 thousand for the Chairman and to €30 thousand for the Deputy Chairman.
-The director of a subsidiary leased an office The members of the Supervisory Board are property to the subsidiary at standard market covered by third-party financial loss insurance conditions.
-He received €95 thousand (previ-(D&O insurance) taken out by the company at ous year: €94 thousand) for this. an appropriate level in the interests of the company.
+Remuneration of the Supervisory Board is regulated by Article 13 of the Articles of Association and determined by the Annual General Meeting.
+In accordance with the resolution passed at the Annual General Meeting on May 23, 2014, Supervisory Board remuneration was revised.
+After the fiscal year has ended, members of the Supervisory Board receive remuneration of €20 thousand for each full year of membership of the Supervisory Board.
+This increases to €50 thousand for the Chairman and to €30 thousand for the Deputy Chairman.
+The members of the Supervisory Board are covered by third-party financial loss insurance (D&O insurance) taken out by the company at an appropriate level in the interests of the company.
 The company pays the premiums for this No other transactions with other related parties insurance.
-No deductible has been agreed. took place in the year under review.
-The company reimburses each member of the Supervisory Board for any reasonable expenses incurred in the performance of their duties
+No deductible has been agreed.
+The company reimburses each member of the Supervisory Board for any reasonable expenses incurred in the performance of their duties for which proof has been provided and for any value-added tax that applies to their remune-